Understand the minimum down payment you need to make on a two-wheeler and plan your bike purchase better with Bajaj Markets.

 You can also select and apply for a loan that precisely matches your financial objectives and ability to repay.
 On Bajaj Markets, you can easily compare different two-wheeler loan options and can even get loans that finance up to 100% of the bike’s on-road cost.

-The minimum down payment for a bike loan may differ depending on the lender you choose.
 The down payment amount typically ranges between 10% to 30% of the bike’s value.

+However, some lenders may even offer zero down payment loans, where you can finance the 100% cost of your bike.
 If the bike is worth ₹1 Lakh, and you need to make a down payment of 5%, then you can buy the bike by paying just ₹5,000.

 The down payment amount is determined depending on your bike’s value and various other factors.
 Maintaining a strong credit score can increase your chances of getting 100% financing on your bike.
-Also, ensure you meet the eligibility criteria of the lender.
+Also, ensure you meet the bike loan eligibility criteria of the lender.

 No, a ₹10,000 down payment for a bike is not a standard amount.
 It typically ranges between 10% and 30% of the bike's price, depending on the lender’s policies and your financial profile.